concerning the Old Testament and the New Testament, in regards

 that we are still to obey?
 God Forbid, He did not forget, but clearly

-in the New Testament the laws that He still wanted us to follow in the
+in the New Testament the laws that He still wanted us to follow under

 the scripture (OT)